Step 1 - Generative Design Framework

 - Most Important Tradeoffs to Consider

-- Longer bays = longer beam lengths, which will increase beam and slab deflections, lowering structural performance
+- Longer bays = longer beam lengths, which will increase beam and slab deflections, lowering structural performance, but will have less construction joints required

 - Fewer columns = better architecturally for more open floor plans, but affects amount of load per footing, increasing costs/material